-If a student fails any one of the qualifying exams twice, the student's Advisor will fill out the Doctoral Program Qualifying Exam Report and will submit it to the Graduate Program Director and the Graduate Program Coordinator.
+If a student fails any one of the qualifying exams twice, the student's Advisor will fill out the Doctoral Program Qualifying Exam Report and will submit it to the Graduate Program Coordinator.
 The Graduate Program Coordinator will submit the form to the Graduate School and the student will be dismissed from the HDFS department and the TTU Graduate School.
+The student will be notified by the Graduate School of their dismissal and of the process to appeal the decision if they choose.
+Information about grounds for appealing and the process of the appeal can be found in TTU OP64.04.
+The Graduate School can help students with considering enrollment in another department on campus, but the student may not reapply to the HDFS graduate program.